A developers guide to JSON parsing in kdb+

 `data`expiry`requestID!(,"26cd02c57f9db87b1df9f2e7bb20cc7b";17682D19:58:45.000000000;,"b4a566eb-2529-5cf4-1327-857e3d73653e")

-If we prepend each dictionary with the null symbol key “and generic null value(::)` we now can query in a more free manner.
+However, if we prepend each dictionary with the null symbol key “and generic null value(::)), we can query more freely.

 sample